maxnorm/Alchemist-Trading-Server/README.md

 ## Features
 - Collect tick data from the MetaTrader 5 platform and store it into a database.
 - Collect economic data from MyFxBook (https://www.myfxbook.com/) and store it into a database.
-- Trading server for sending orders to the MetaTrader 5 platform.
+- Terminal connection to a MetaTrader 5 trading EA from get infos on the account, sending and closing orders

 ## In dev
 - WebScraper Forexlive